richrosen/customprompt/README.md

 3. followed by a colon and the path of the current working directory...
 4. and a `$` on a new line

 The script causes a break to a new line before displaying the `$` so that there is enough room on the line to enter a command.
+The user name, machine name, and path could take up enough space to fill the line.)

 In addition, there is a separate prompt for when you are logged in as root (or `su` to root or enter a `sudo bash` command to become root.
 I like to make the text and background colors for root striking enough that I know I'm acting as root and should be careful not to abuse my superuserpowers.
-(The username is replaced by a blatant indication that `I AM ROOT` for additional em
+(The username is replaced by a blatant indication that `I AM ROOT` for additional emphasis.)

 ## Directions